Euryope batesi

 Euryope batesi is a species of leaf beetle of East Africa and the Democratic Republic of the Congo.
 It was first described from the Nguru Mountains by Martin Jacoby in 1880.

+Adults of the species are small, measuring 9 to 10 mm in length.
+Their bodies are red from above, while their undersides as well as their legs and antennae are entirely black.